SAP-samples/btp-setup-automator/docs/vscode.md

 ![select running container in VS Code](pics/quick-guide-step01.png)

 You might have to select the right folder in the left hand navigtion of VS Code.
-Simply select the /home/user folder.
+Select the **/home/user** folder.

 ![open folder](pics/quick-guide-step02.png)